OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Unknown1d

-Auto revert Sora when the room is entered if the argument is 4 and disables drive if the argument is 5.
+Determines Sora's stats.
+Value of 4 Auto revert Sora when the room is entered, 5 disables drive, 6 enables using forms alone, while 1 or 3 have unknown effects.
 Used 196 times.

 #### BattleLevel